 Ensure your product descriptions are clear, concise, and free of grammar or spelling errors.
 You'll also want to use relevant keywords so that your products can be easily found by potential customers who are searching for them online.

 Including high-quality photos of your products is crucial for selling online.
 Potential customers want to see what they're buying, so ensure your product photos are clear and accurate.

 If you're selling physical products, consider hiring a professional photographer to take pictures of your products.
-If you're selling digital products, you can also make use of professional design services to create concept images of your products.
+If you're selling digital products, you can also make use of professional design services to create concept map of your products.

 Your URL structure is vital for both SEO and usability.
 Ensure that your URLs are easy to read and understand and include relevant keywords.
 For example, if you're selling women's shoes, you might want to have the keyword "womens shoes" in the URL for your product page.

 Building long-term relationships with your customers are essential for any business, but it's vital for an eCommerce one.